In this article

-If you were one of the thousands of people who acquired a new bike over the past couple of (very outdoors) years, you probably also acquired a storage problem.
-Especially in cramped city apartments, simply leaning a bike against a wall can lead to scuff marks as well as other interior-design frustrations.
-Luckily, there are plenty of options to streamline your bike storage, many of them both inexpensive and drill free.
+If you own a bike (or were one of the thousands of people who acquired a new one in the past couple of years), you’ve probably had to give some thought to storage.
+Bikes generally take up a big amount of space — more so than most other everyday possessions — and can be awkward to store.
+And while keeping your bike outside might feel like the easiest solution, there are a lot of benefits to storing it indoors.
+Keeping your bike locked up outside (and uncovered) will only lead to maintenance headaches.
+Prolonged exposure to the sun, rain, and wind can lead to rusty components — not to mention the dirt and grime that naturally collects over time.
+Plus there’s always the possibility of theft.
+Even then, once you consider storing your bike in your home — especially if you live in a cramped city apartment — simply leaning a bike against a wall can crowd your space, lead to scuff marks, and cause other interior-design frustrations.
+Luckily, there are plenty of options to streamline your bike storage — many of them both inexpensive and drill free.
 That’s right: You don’t have to touch that drywall if you don’t want to.
-To find the best mounted bike racks, tension poles, and floor stands, we asked six experts — including avid cyclists and bike-store employees — to tell us about the ones they recommend, and we combed through our archives to surface any standouts we’ve written about before.
+To find the best mounted bike racks, tension poles, and floor stands, we asked eight experts — including avid cyclists, bike mechanics, and bike-store employees — to tell us about the ones they recommend for every type of indoor space.
+We also combed through our cycling archives to surface any standouts we’ve written about before.

 What we’re looking for